 Unfortunately what that sometimes looks like for me is initial panic, followed by a category 5 hurricane of questions, and the grand finale, good old ugly cry.
-Usually then I engage mute mode and become so paralyzed by my uncontrollable bodily response, that I can’t even find the strength to string together smart, coherent sentences.
+Usually then I go on mute and become so paralyzed by my body’s visceral response, that I can’t even find the strength to string together smart, coherent sentences.

-But this reaction was nothing new to her, my manager.
-She was used to seeing me sad and confused by then thanks to my 6 and 12 month reviews.
+But this reaction was nothing new to her, my manager and CEO of the company.
+She was used to seeing me sad and confused by then thanks to my 6 and 12-month performance reviews.
 I think the peer review process was really what broke the camel’s back for me.
 And that’s not me displacing blame.
 That’s me being brutally honest.
-The company culture, and their intolerance for fractured spines and bullshit, is why I didn’t last longer than I did.
+The company culture, and their intolerance for soft spines and bullshit, is why I didn’t last longer than I did.

 Those one-on-one, bi-annual review meetings and the format in which they used to present feedback chewed me up and spit me out.
-It was a process that no matter how much good feedback was woven throughout the rest, left my spirit and my self-confidence absolutely beaten to a pulp.
+It was a process that no matter how much good feedback was given to make the rest a little more palpable, left my spirit and my self-confidence absolutely beaten to a pulp.
 After a day or two would go by, it’d get a little bit better.
 I usually stopped crying by then.
 But that was not their problem, it was mine.
 And they could spot it from a mile away throughout the course of my initial rounds of interviews.

-I feel obliged to interrupt here before I get to far ahead of myself, to point out that the goal of this post is not to sound spiteful or bitter, because ultimately I know the only person’s shoulder this extreme failure lies upon are my own.
+Now I feel obliged to interrupt here before I get too far ahead of myself.
+I’d like to make it clear that the goal of this post is not to sound spiteful or bitter, because ultimately I know the only person’s shoulder this extreme failure lies upon are my own.
 Trust, this message is not coming from a disgruntled former employee.
 Quite the contrary actually.
 Or well, mostly at least.

-I have nothing but respect and gratitude left for my VP and President, who gave me more than one chance to prove myself fit to be an Inprelian.
-I am endlessly grateful for the 365 days (or so) that I got to soak up their brilliance and use it to enhance my professional skillset and think outside the box.
-Two women who have proven that we [womxn] are powerful enough to operate a legit and excellent business practice without the help of men (minus a husband that provides beer and a handy father who built things — major key).
+I have nothing but respect and gratitude left for my CEO and President, who gave me more than one chance to prove myself fit to be an Inprelian.
+I am endlessly grateful for the 365 days (or so) that I got to soak up their brilliance and use it to enhance my professional skill set.
+Two women who have proven that we are collectively and individually powerful enough to operate a legit and excellent business practice without the help of men (minus a husband that provides beer and a handy father who built things — major key).